 - Branded materials

 - Necessary business licenses

 - Office space

 - Technology advancements

 - Review Your Personal and Business Credit Scores: If your business is less than three years old, the business loan lender will likely evaluate your personal creditworthiness.
-Therefore, it’s important to ensure that you meet the lender’s minimum credit requirements prior to applying.
+Therefore, before applying, you must confirm that you meet the lender’s minimum credit requirements.

-- Prepare a Thorough Business Plan: The working capital lender will use your business plan to help determine your ability to pay back the loan — and how quickly you can do so.
+- Prepare a Thorough Business Plan: The working capital lender will use your business plan to help determine your ability to repay the loan.
 It’ll also show the lender what assets you have available to use as collateral, if necessary.

 - Review Your Application and Submit It: Once you ensure that all information on your application is correct, press submit!
 Then, be sure to answer any questions your business lender has as they review your loan application.